RedHatProductSecurity/rapidast/README.md

 See `config/config-template.yaml`(a simple version) and `config/config-template-long.yaml`(an exhaustive version) for examples.
 Each can be used.

+### Authentication

+Authentication is configured in the `general` entry, as it can be applied to multiple scanning options.
+Currently, Authentication is applied to ZAP scanning only.
+In the long term it may be applied to other scanning configurations.

+Supported options:

+- No authentication:
+The scanners will communicate anonymously with the application

+- OAuth2 using a Refresh Token:
+This method describes required parameters needed to retrieve an access token, using a refresh token as a secret.
+    + authentication type : `oauth2_rtoken`
+    + parameters :
+        * `token_endpoint` : the URL to which send the refresh token
+        * `client_id` : the client ID
+        * `rtoken_var_name`: for practical reasons, the refresh token is provided using environment variables.
+This entry describes the name of the variable containing the secret refresh token

+- HTTP Basic:
+This method describes the HTTP Basic Authorization Header.
+The username and password must be provided in plaintext and will be encoded by the scanners
+    + authentication type: `http_basic`
+    + parameters:
+        * `username`
+        * `password`

+- Cookie Authentication:
+This method describes authentication via Cookie header.
+The cookie name and value must be provided in plaintext.
+    + authentication type: `cookie`
+    + parameters:
+        * `name`
+        * `value`

 ### Advanced configuration

 You may not want to directly have configuration values inside the configuration.
 Typically: either the entry is a secret (such as a password), but the configuration needs to be public, or the entry needs to be dynamically generated (e.g.: a cookie, a uniquely generated URL, etc.) at the time of running RapiDAST, and it's an inconvenient to always having to modify the configuration file for each run.